 Among the must-see movies in the history of cinema, Iranian films play an important role.
 While the West is experiencing a phase of artistic decline that seems inexorable compared to the turmoil of the 60s and 70s, some Eastern and Middle Eastern countries seem increasingly oriented towards creating arthouse films and interesting artistic experiments.
 This is the case with Iranian cinema.

 The cause is probably to be found in difficult living conditions, often on the verge of survival.
-The more a country seems to have a difficult relationship with material well-being, the more it seems to produce an extreme, new, necessary cinema of spiritual survival.
+The more a country seems to have a difficult relationship with material well-being, the more it seems to produce an extreme, new, necessary cinema of spiritual survival

 Iranian cinema is considered to be among the most important arthouse cinemas in the world, and reached its greatest notoriety during the 1990s.
 Theatrical programming is dominated by Iranian commercial films such as westerns.
 The production of arthouse films is very lively, especially in the independent sector where films are made for a home video circuit.

 Some films are shown in international festivals and are shown in Iranian cinemas, becoming more popular.
-For example, films like “I’m Taraneh, 15” by Rassul Sadr Ameli, “Under the skin of the City” by Rakhshan Bani-Etemad, “Marooned in Iraq” by Bahman Ghobadi and “Women’s Prison” by Manijeh Hekmat.

-The Iranian commercial films
+The Iranian Commercial Films

 The commercial Iranian cinema is unknown in the West and is not exported.
 It is aimed at a young audience under 30, and is a cinema designed specifically for local audiences.